khushi2706/Blog-App-using-MERN-stack/README.md

 ## Using Docker

-1. Prerequisites:

-Docker Installed.
-Docker Compose installed (if seperate).
+1. Docker should be set up and installed.

-2. Run the following command to start and build the container:
+2. Run the following command from the root of your project:

 ```bash
 docker-compose up --build